leon-thomm/ryvencore-qt/docs/getting_started.md

 </details>

-And now we have a basic little editor to play around with logic gates, yayy!
+And now we have a basic little editor to play around with logic gates, yay!
 ![](img/logic_editor_screenshot1.png)
 ![](img/logic_editor_screenshot2.png)
 ![](img/logic_editor_screenshot3.png)
 The actual editor I made for this is a bit more sophisticated and pretty, and might get its own repository soon.

 > [!TIP|label:Done]
-> Congrats, you are now good to go to create much more advanced and optimized editors. ryvencore-qt has much more features than I showed here.
+> `ryvencore-qt` has much more features than I showed here, and there are lots of things that might be added in the future.
 See the [Features](/features) section where you will find more detailed descriptions of all the internal systems, from save&load over stylus-and touch-support to execution flows.
 The world is yours, have fun!